mtimjones/7drl_2019/README.md

 - [ ]  Implement the counter command.

-- [ ]  Implement the slice command.
+- [x]  Implement the slice command.

-- [ ]  Implement the TBD buff command.

-- [ ]  Implement the ulogin process callback function.

 - [x]  Implement the sentry process.